renesas-rz/rzv_drp-ai_tvm/how-to/sample_app_v2h/app_midas_cam/README.md

   - Use a USB camera:
     - Please connect USB camera as shown below on the EVK board
     <img src=./img/hw_conf_v2h.png width=700>
-- Display : Please connect to the HDMI port on the EVK board
+- Display: Please connect to the HDMI port on the EVK board

 ### 2. **(On RZ/V Board)** Copy and Try it